pywbem/pywbem/docs/mocksupport.rst

 Faked iter operations
 ^^^^^^^^^^^^^^^^^^^^^

-The faked iter operations (like the real iter operations) do not directly issue requests and responses on the connection, but instead are simply a layer on top of underlying operations.
+The iter operations on a faked connection are in fact the iter operations on :class:`~pywbem.WBEMConnection`, because they do not directly issue requests and responses on the connection, but instead are simply a layer on top of underlying operations.
 For example, `IterEnumerateInstances` invokes either pull operations (i.e. `OpenEnumerateInstances` followed by `PullInstancesWithPath`) or traditional operations (i.e. `EnumerateInstances`).
-The approach by which the use of pull vs. traditional operations is controlled is the same as for the iter operations of :class:`~pywbem.WBEMConnection`, through the `use_pull_operations` init parameter of :class:`~pywbem_mock.FakedWBEMConnection`.
+The use of pull vs. traditional operations is controlled via the `use_pull_operations` init parameter of :class:`~pywbem_mock.FakedWBEMConnection`.

-Therefore, the faked iter operations behave like the iter operations of :class:`~pywbem.WBEMConnection`, and their limitations are those of the underlying faked traditional operations or faked pull operations.

-The faked iter operations are:
+The iter operations are:

-- **IterEnumerateInstances**: Behaves like :meth:`~pywbem.WBEMConnection.IterEnumerateInstances`,
-  with the stated exceptions.

-- **IterEnumerateInstancePaths**: Behaves like :meth:`~pywbem.WBEMConnection.IterEnumerateInstancePaths`,
-  with the stated exceptions.

-- **IterAssociatorInstances**: Behaves like :meth:`~pywbem.WBEMConnection.IterAssociatorInstances`,
-  with the stated exceptions.

-- **IterAssociatorInstancePaths**: Behaves like :meth:`~pywbem.WBEMConnection.IterAssociatorInstancePaths`,
-  with the stated exceptions.

-- **IterReferenceInstances**: Behaves like :meth:`~pywbem.WBEMConnection.IterReferenceInstances`,
-  with the stated exceptions.

-- **IterReferenceInstancePaths**: Behaves like :meth:`~pywbem.WBEMConnection.IterReferenceInstancePaths`,
-  with the stated exceptions.

-- **IterQueryInstances**: Behaves like :meth:`~pywbem.WBEMConnection.IterQueryInstances`,
-  with the stated exceptions.
+- :meth:`~pywbem.WBEMConnection.IterEnumerateInstances`
+- :meth:`~pywbem.WBEMConnection.IterEnumerateInstancePaths`
+- :meth:`~pywbem.WBEMConnection.IterAssociatorInstances`
+- :meth:`~pywbem.WBEMConnection.IterAssociatorInstancePaths`
+- :meth:`~pywbem.WBEMConnection.IterReferenceInstances`
+- :meth:`~pywbem.WBEMConnection.IterReferenceInstancePaths`
+- :meth:`~pywbem.WBEMConnection.IterQueryInstances`

 .. _`Faked class operations`: